neha-kumari01/Spring_batch_demo/README.md

 COMMITS
 ----------------------
 Day 1: Spring Batch configuration is done to read from a CSV file and save it in the database.
+(MYSQL database).

-(MYSQL database) Day 2: Spring job created using chunk step, flatFileItemReader, and RepositoryItemWriter, a database hosted on AWS.
+Day 2: Spring job created using chunk step, flatFileItemReader, and RepositoryItemWriter, a database hosted on AWS.
        Successfully ran.

-Day 3: Changes are done to implement, to populate two tables using One single ItemReader, using compositeItemWriter (not working)
+Day 3: Changes are done to implement, to populate two tables using One single ItemReader, using compositeItemWriter (not working).

 Day 4: Implemented CompositeItemWriter and CompositeItemProcessor, code is finally working.